FRC-Team-4143/mainbot-2025/layouts/adscope-assets/LoadAssets.md

     - Note: This will require you to redo this process every time something is updated in the asset package.

 ## Adjusting Assets
 Each asset package has a `config.json` that links all of the models together.
 It allows you to adjust the "zero" rotation and position for each component.
+Mechanical Advantage has a [Youtube video](https://www.youtube.com/watch?v=unX1PsPi0VA&t=173s&ab_channel=LittletonRobotics) that shows the steps to attach components to their associated pose publishers.
 ```
 // Sequence of rotations along the x, y, and z axes
 zeroedRotations": [